fsmdev/laravel-page-attributes/README.md

     php artisan vendor:publish --provider="Fsmdev\LaravelPageAttributes\PageAttributesServiceProvider" --tag=view

+#### Overriding the model used in the facade

+Change configuration parameter `class` for change model that uses in PageAttributes facade.

 ### Page Context usage

 For separation data and view, it is better to store metadata in a database.
 When a page is associated with an object of some kind of model, it is easily solved by adding metadata fields to the model.
 But what to do for pages like main or categories?
 The page context mechanism offers a solution.